Skip to main content

 Investigative reporting in outlets such as USA Today in conjunction with The Trace, The New York Times, and The San Francisco Chronicle show how such violations have led to gun violence.
 For more information about the seriousness of such violations, read Brady’s 2006 in-depth report “‘Trivial Violations’?: The Myth of Overzealous Federal Enforcement Actions Against Licensed Gun Dealers.”

 Brady has noticed that in this database of reports, many of the violations appear to indicate a failure to properly verify a potential buyer’s identity, eligibility to purchase a firearm, and/or ensure that the necessary forms and documentation (such as the ATF Form 4473) are properly completed.
-Additionally, Brady has discovered that of the 3,425 reports on the current site, over 400 reports indicate that at least one firearm was identified as missing from inventory and its disposition could not be reconciled by the close of the inspection period.
+Additionally, Brady has discovered that of the 6,104 reports on the current site, over 1,100 reports indicate that at least one firearm was identified as missing from inventory and its disposition could not be reconciled by the close of the inspection period.
 In some cases, missing firearms may indicate firearms trafficking.
-A recent ATF report noted that firearms reported missing from FFLs have an average time-to-recovery of under one year and that 32% of recovered guns were recovered in different states or other countries – suggesting that many were illegally trafficked.
+A 2022 ATF report noted that firearms reported missing from FFLs have an average time-to-recovery of under one year and that 32% of recovered guns were recovered in different states or other countries – suggesting that many were illegally trafficked.

 ATF has created internal guidelines for the administration of remedial action that dictate the circumstances under which a Warning Letter should be issued, a Warning Conference held, or an FFL’s license revoked.
-For the inspection reports published on the Gun Store Transparency project, those guidelines are found in ATF Orders 5370.1C and 5370.1D.
+For the inspection reports published on the Gun Store Transparency project, those guidelines are found in ATF Orders 5370.1B5370.1C and 5370.1D.
 However, many of the inspection reports on this site show that ATF officials frequently rely on “mitigating factors” to issue a less severe administrative action than the guidelines call for.

 About the Data